 In short, Gender Clinic offers specialised immigration advice and legal assistance to clients (women and LGBTI-identifying) who have gender-based claims for asylum.
 The ASRC’s Gender Lawyer Alice McBurney explains that such clients often face ‘additional vulnerability factors and complexity in terms of their cases.’

-Last year Alice directly advised, assisted or represented 126 clients, both through the limited assistance model of Gender Clinic and through the management of an ongoing caseload of clients being offered full representation.
+In 2017 Alice directly advised, assisted or represented 126 clients, both through the limited assistance model of Gender Clinic and through the management of an ongoing caseload of clients being offered full representation.
 Moreover, 37 clinics were held offering a total of 230 appointments.
 Off the back of such a demonstrated need for the specialised service, last year’s funding from Victoria’s Department of Justice and Regulation has been renewed for 2018-19.

 Alice identifies family violence as one of the more prevalent claims to arise in gender cases.
 This violence might involve a partner and/or other family members.
 In these cases, the state may have failed to protect the victim.
 ‘But it can be difficult because often countries will be taking steps to make reforms in relation to the rights of women,’ Alice says.